kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_navigation.md

 ### Sun and Moon

-The compass shows the direction of the sun and moon, which allows you to navigate using the sun or moon and verify the accuracy of the compass.
+The compass shows the direction of the sun and moon, allowing you to navigate using them and verify the accuracy of the compass.
 You can configure the sun and moon display in Settings > Navigation > Show sun/moon on compass.
 The options are:

 - **Always**: Always show the sun and moon on the compass.
 - **When up**: Only show the sun and moon when they are above the horizon.